netdata/netdata/collectors/REFERENCE.md

 ```

 The output from the relevant command will provide valuable troubleshooting information.
 If you can't figure out how to
-enable the collector using the details from this output, feel free to [create an issue on our
+enable the collector using the details from this output, feel free to [join our Discord server](https://discord.com/invite/mPZ6WZKKG2),
-GitHub](https://github.com/netdata/netdata/issues/new?assignees=&labels=bug%2Cneeds+triage&template=BUG_REPORT.yml) to get some
-help from our collectors experts.
+to get help from our experts.